 According to child development expert, Karen Young of Hey Sigmund, the challenge for parents of sensitive souls is helping them learn to express their wide range of emotions in a healthy way.

 “It’s important to remember that all feelings exist for a reason,” Karen says.
 “There are no wrong ones.
 The key is to meet them where they are and nurture the strengths that come with their sensitivity, rather than changing them into someone they are not.”

 2. Help them name their emotions

 New social situations can be a common challenge for sensitive children, who might feel shy or not confident enough to push themselves into a new group.
-Ditto for scenarios where things don’t go to plan.
+The same can occur in scenarios where things don’t go to plan.

 Karen outlines a simple strategy to help parents support their sensitive child.

 “Validate whatever your child is feeling so they can ‘feel’ that you get them and that you’re right there with them,” Karen says.
 “For instance saying, ‘You’re sad that your yellow shirt is dirty.
 It can be upsetting when you spill food on your favourite things, can’t it?'”

 “The next step,” Karen explains, “is to let them know that you want to understand more about what they’re feeling – ‘I really want to hear you, but it’s hard for me to hear your words when you’re so upset.
 Can you take a big breath and tell me what’s happening?'”

 Gentle, mindful breathing can really help small people (and their grownups!) find calm in amongst big feelings.
 Karen says steady breathing and talking about feelings helps to calm the emotion centres of the brain.